eswong610/user-guide-docs/docs/queries.md

 ## Step 3 - Installing The body-parser Package
 Install the `body-parser` package and insert ```app.use(bodyParser.urlencoded({ extended: true }))``` to fully enable the package and access your data.

-Try it out with a Postman post request!

 Once you make a post request with data, and it saves to the database using the model construct, it should show up as an operation on MongoDB Atlas as a read or write operation in the cluster.
 This may take a few minutes.

 Here is an example of your operations graph after a post request.
 R stands for 'read', to represent queries into the database.
 W stands for 'write' which refers to post requests that alter or insert data into the database.